jinqi3/jinqi3.github.io/_pages/about.md

 ---
 permalink: /
-title: "This is jinqizh's personal websites"
+title: "This is jinqi's personal websites"
 author_profile: true
 redirect_from:
   - /about/